kwcay/boateng-legacy-web/readme.md

     git remote rename heroku staging
     git remote -v

+Pushing to staging is then as simple as running `git push staging`.
+To generate a new application key, run `php artisan key:generate --show` from a local setup.

 ## Production setup on Ubuntu 14.04

 Install the MySQL 5.6, cURL & TCL packages.